If you are looking for a way to lower your handicap fast, use this idea to help you accomplish a better handicap this month.

 Willingness revolves around two key concepts; time and attitude.

-Seek someone out that has the passion and energy.
-It will make every lesson that much better.
+make every lesson that much better.
 They should additionally be willing to give you 10-15 minutes of their time to discuss and answer questions that you have.

 Ask about their general ideas of the golf swing and teaching approach.
 Ask what methods they teach and look to see that they have some answers along the lines that are based on the student and not their own personal opinions.

-Look for fact-based answers.
-Examples would be ball flight laws, video reinforcement or that they use launch monitors (ideal if you are looking to get fit for clubs).
-Again, you're looking for facts not opinions.
+laws, video reinforcement or that they use launch monitors (ideal if you are looking to get fit for clubs).
+Again, you're looking for

 And finally…

-Work with an instructor that uses video.
+instructor that uses video.

-By seeing your own swing on video and gaining feedback from the coach's expertise in analysis, video-based golf instruction is a mandatory if you want to learn as fast and as competently as possible.
+if you want to learn as fast and as competently as possible.

 Here is a summary…